 Woldrand has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Woldrand have been found, including Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Woldrand family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Woldrand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Woldrand Notables in all our PDF Extended History products and printed products wherever possible.